Credit 101: The Ultimate Guide to Credit in 2024

 Repayment Plan Bankruptcy: Chapter 13

 Chapter 13, or Repayment Plan Bankruptcy, can only be filed by individuals.
-To be eligible to file, an individual must owe no more than (estimated) $400,000 in unsecured debt and (estimated) $1.2M in secured debt.
+To be eligible to file, an individual needs to owe no more than (estimated) $400,000 in unsecured debt and (estimated) $1.2M in secured debt.
 Filers also must have a regular income, so you are out of luck if you are unemployed.

 The advantage of filing for Chapter 13 instead of Chapter 7 is that you do not need to liquidate your assets to stay afloat.
 Agreements are worked out between the courts, the creditors, and the debtor to make installment payments to keep their assets and reduce the stress of high monthly payments.
 Think of it as slowly freezing outgoing payments.
-Those who file usually have numerous high-valued assets (such as real estate) and want to keep them protected with the bankruptcy shield.
+Those who file usually have numerous high-valued assets (such as real estate) and want to keep them with the protection of the bankruptcy shield.

 Bankruptcy Overview